Chevening Energy Market Reform Fellowship

 Hosted at the Centre for Energy, Petroleum and Mineral Law Policy (CEPMLP) at the University of Dundee

-The Chevening Energy Market Reform Fellowship offers senior officials and professionals from the energy sector the opportunity to spend three months in Dundee as a visiting Chevening Fellow.
+The Chevening Energy Market Reform Fellowship offers senior officials and professionals from the energy sector in China the opportunity to spend three months in Dundee as a visiting Chevening Fellow.

 The programme is funded by the UK Foreign, Commonwealth, and Development Office.

 Fellows are provided unrestricted access to classes, lectures, and seminars which will feed into their own chosen area of research, with support from an academic supervisor for the duration of their fellowship.
 At the time of interview, the candidate’s proposed research will be discussed with a University of Dundee faculty member.